-ANSI Appeals Board: The ANSI Appeals Board was established by the ANSI Board of Directors and shall be is responsible for considering all final appeals by directly and materially affected interested parties1 persons who believe that they have been or will be adversely affected by action or inaction of the Institute.
+ANSI Appeals Board: The ANSI Appeals Board was established by the ANSI Board of Directors and is responsible for considering all final appeals by directly and materially interested parties1 who believe that they have been or will be adversely affected by action or inaction of the Institute.
 For further information see the Appeals Board Operating Procedures.